Netgate is offering COVID-19 aid for pfSense software users, learn more.

 - Redirect target IP

 The IP address where traffic will be forwarded, or technically redirected.
 An alias here, but the alias must only contain a single address.
 If the alias contains multiple addresses, the port will be forwarded to each host alternately, which is not what most people want.
-To setup load balancing for one port to multiple internal servers, see Server Load Balancing.
+To setup load balancing for one port to multiple internal servers, see HAProxy package.

 - Redirect target port